google/software-product-sprint/walkthroughs/week-2-server/step-4-client-to-server-walkthrough.md

 </form>
 ```

-Add this inside the `<body>` section of your portfolio's HTML and run a dev
+Add this inside the `<body>` section of your portfolio's HTML.
-server.
-You should see a form that contains a text area and a submit button.
+When you deploy, you should see a form that contains a text area and a submit button.

 Fow now, clicking the submit button will refresh the page.
 You'll change that
 soon!